Helena Modjeska: Early life

+Michał Opid died around 1845, when Helena was 5 years old.
+The tenement in which she and her family lived burned down in the Great Fire of Kraków in 1850, which could not be rebuilt.
+The family moved into the flat of Doctor Schanzer, father of the actress Marie von Bülow, and Helena and her sister Józefina were sent to the school of the Presentation Sisters.
+In 1850 or 1851, the sisters began to take private German lessons from Gustaw Zimajer, an actor, who fostered in Helena the interest in theatre that had been awakened by her brothers, especially Feliks.

-Also glossed over in Modjeska's autobiography were the details concerning her first marriage, to her former guardian, Gustave Sinnmayer (Polish: Gustaw Zimajer).
-Gustave was an actor and the director of a second-rate provincial theater troupe.
-The date of Modjeska's marriage to Gustave is uncertain.
+Also glossed over in Modjeska's autobiography were the details concerning her first marriage, to her former guardian, Gustaw Zimajer.
+Gustaw was an actor and the director of a second-rate provincial theater troupe.
+The date of Modjeska's marriage to Gustaw is uncertain.
 She discovered many years later that they had not been legally married, because he was still married to his first wife when they wed.
 Together the couple had two children, a son Rudolf (later renamed Ralph Modjeski), and a daughter Marylka, who died in infancy.